Pencil: Graphite

-Graphite pencils are the most common types of pencil, and are encased in wood.
-They are made of a mixture of clay and graphite and their darkness varies from light grey to black.
+Graphite pencils are the most common type of pencil, and are encased in wood.
+They are made of a mixture of clay and graphite, and their darkness varies from light grey to black.
 Their composition allows for the smoothest strokes.
+Pentel has marketed synthetic resin bonded graphite for mechanical pencils since the introduction of its Hi Polymer lead in 1960, and it also sold wood cased graphite pencils such as the Japanese Black Polymer 999 (CB100), described by a retailer as using a carbon graphite "resin core".

 Solid

 Solid graphite pencils are solid sticks of graphite and clay composite (as found in a 'graphite pencil'), about the diameter of a common pencil, which have no casing other than a wrapper or label.
 They are often called "woodless" pencils.
-They are used primarily for art purposes as the lack of casing allows for covering larger spaces more easily, creating different effects, and providing greater economy as the entirety of the pencil is used.
+They are used primarily for artistic purposes, as the lack of casing allows them to cover larger spaces more easily, create different effects, and provide greater economy, as the entire pencil is used.
 They are available in the same darkness range as wood-encased graphite pencils.

 Liquid

 Liquid graphite pencils are pencils that write like pens.
 The technology was first invented in 1955 by Scripto and Parker Pens.
 Scripto's liquid graphite formula came out about three months before Parker's liquid lead formula.
-To avoid a lengthy patent fight the two companies agreed to share their formulas.
+To avoid a lengthy patent fight, the two companies agreed to share their formulas.